LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

        load_foreign_files(Files,Libs,InitRoutine).

-In this case, although the directive is not copied to the generated Prolog file, the foreign library files are loaded as a side-effect of the Logtalk compiler calling the ``'$lgt_prolog_term_expansion'/2`` hook predicate.
+In this case, although the directive is not copied to the generated Prolog file, the foreign library files are loaded as a side effect of the Logtalk compiler calling the ``'$lgt_prolog_term_expansion'/2`` hook predicate.